 The CoC's Housing Crisis Hotline (HCH) also serves as a conduit to directly connect those experiencing homelessness with available resources.
 For disconnected single adult households, the HCH provides a system-based referral connection to the street outreach team described above.
 For households with children, the HCH would provide a similar connection to agencies serving households with minor children.
-For FY 2024, these outreach efforts aim to continue their success through the best practice of diversion and re-housing practices which are integrated into the CoC's Coordinated Entry System.
+For FY26, these outreach efforts aim to continue their success through the best practice of diversion and re-housing practices which are integrated into the CoC's Coordinated Entry System.

-Supporting these day-to-day efforts are provider partners including the Norfolk Community Services Board, The Salvation Army, St. Columba Ecumenical Ministries, Inc., the Union Mission, ForKids, Virginia Supportive Housing, the LGBT Life Center, STOP Inc., VBCDC, The Endependence Center, the YWCA of South Hampton Roads, and many other programs that provide meals, clothing, access to shower and laundry, medical services, mental health and substance abuse services, emergency shelter, permanent housing, and counseling services.
+Supporting these day-to-day efforts are provider partners including the Norfolk Community Services Board (NCSB), The Salvation Army, St. Columba Ecumenical Ministries, Inc., the Union Mission, ForKids, SupportWorks Housing, the LGBT Life Center, STOP Inc., VBCDC, The Endependence Center, the YWCA of South Hampton Roads, and many other programs that provide meals, clothing, access to shower and laundry, medical services, mental health and substance abuse services, emergency shelter, permanent housing, and counseling services.
 Finally, the City of Norfolk, in conjunction with the CoC, holds citywide annual outreach efforts through the annual Point-in-Time Count.
-This event is conducted by combined efforts from city staff, community volunteers and the city's human service agencies.